zerodivide1/zerodivide1.github.io/_posts/2025-03-22-new-coat-of-paint.md

 After that side-quest, I was finally able to start working on migrating the site to a new theme.
-Initially I was hoping to use some of the git-fu techniques from this [StackOverflow post](so1), but I ran into some significant issues where some parts migrated fine but then individual posts were looked at, the old theme would appear for the post.
+Initially I was hoping to use some of the git-fu techniques from this [StackOverflow post][so1], but I ran into some significant issues where some parts migrated fine but then individual posts were looked at, the old theme would appear for the post.
 Not great.

-Again, I didn't want to side-quest with trying to figure out what was going on, I decided to shortcut and create an orphan branch, used [Hydejack's starter kit](hsk) and then just start moving over my posts, assets and other things into the site, making sure the Jekyll build worked with each major step.
+Again, I didn't want to side-quest with trying to figure out what was going on, I decided to shortcut and create an orphan branch, used [Hydejack's starter kit][hsk] and then just start moving over my posts, assets and other things into the site, making sure the Jekyll build worked with each major step.